 Filmmakers are invited to submit their original work to Cinema for Peace Summer Camp Film Festival (CFP) in all categories and for the summer camp training program.

-2- Cinema for Peace (CFP) offers directors of selected films and selected participants, travel support to Lebanon.
+2- Cinema for Peace (CFP) offers selected participants, travel support to Lebanon.
 (Conditions apply)

 3- Submission fees are non refundable and non reimbursable under any circumstances; CFP does not reimburse any submission fees for films who are not selected for the festival program, or who withdrew their submissions at any time.